dwootton/dwootton.github.io/src/posts/projects/arcticExplorer.md

 ---
 title: "Arctic Explorer"
-subtitle: "Google Maps for the Arctic"
+subtitle: "Google Maps for the Arcticsddf"
 category: "Projects"
 subcategory: "Budding"
 planted_at: "2019-01-01"